The DesignWare® ARC® MetaWare EV Development Toolkit is a complete set

 Downloads and Documentation

-- Comprehensive tools and software target face, body and gesture tracking, surveillance, ADAS, and virtual/augmented applications for the EV6x processor family
+- Comprehensive tools and software target face, body and gesture tracking, surveillance, ADAS, and virtual/augmented applications for the EV6x and EV7x processor families

 - Based on familiar open source industry standards such as OpenVX, OpenCV, OpenCL C & C/C++